PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 - Bluetooth is disabled.
 Comment out the `install bluetooth` and `install btusb` lines to use Bluetooth.
 - Thunderbolt is disabled.
 Comment out the `install thunderbolt` line to use Thunderbolt devices.
+- The `cdrom` and `sr_mod` modules are merely _blacklisted_ (can still be loaded at runtime with `modprobe`).
+If you have no intention to ever use CD&#8209;ROM devices, they should be _disabled_ by *un*commenting the respective `install` lines. ([More about how this works on the ArchWiki](https://wiki.archlinux.org/title/Kernel_module#Using_files_in_/etc/modprobe.d/_2))
 - Apple filesystems are disabled.
 While generally fine on non&#8209;Apple systems, if you are using an Apple device you **must** check the filesystem of your EFI partition and comment out the relevant `install` line, otherwise your Linux install will not boot.
 For example, comment out the `install hfsplus` line if your ESP filesystem is HFS+.
+- To produce informative errors when utilising the configuration file, all 10 of the corresponding [debugging scripts](https://github.com/Kicksecure/security-misc/tree/master/usr/bin) should be copied into `/bin/`.

 #### Restricting access to /proc and /sys

 _See ["2.4&nbsp;hidepid"](https://madaidans-insecurities.github.io/guides/linux-hardening.html#hidepid) and ["2.7&nbsp;Restricting access to sysfs"](https://madaidans-insecurities.github.io/guides/linux-hardening.html#restricting-sysfs) in Madaidan's guide._

 Disabling access to `/sys` without a proper whitelist will lead to various applications breaking.
 Developing such a whitelist will unfortunately be extremely tedious for most users.
-Kicksecure, and by extension Whonix, has the experimental [proc-hidepid](https://github.com/Kicksecure/security-misc/blob/master/lib/systemd/system/proc-hidepid.service) and [hide-hardware-info](https://github.com/Kicksecure/security-misc/blob/master/lib/systemd/system/hide-hardware-info.service) services which do just this.
+Kicksecure, and by extension Whonix, has the experimental [proc-hidepid](https://github.com/Kicksecure/security-misc/blob/master/usr/lib/systemd/system/proc-hidepid.service) and [hide-hardware-info](https://github.com/Kicksecure/security-misc/blob/master/usr/lib/systemd/system/hide-hardware-info.service) services which do just this.
 From my testing, these work perfectly fine on minimal Kicksecure installations and both Qubes-Whonix-Workstation and Qubes-Whonix-Gateway.

 #### linux-hardened

 Some distributions like Arch Linux offer the [linux&#8209;hardened](https://github.com/anthraxx/linux-hardened) kernel package.
 It includes [hardening patches](https://wiki.archlinux.org/title/security#Kernel_hardening) and more security-conscious defaults.

-linux&#8209;hardened has unprivileged user namespaces (`kernel.unprivileged_userns_clone`) disabled by default.
+linux&#8209;hardened disables unprivileged user namespaces (`kernel.unprivileged_userns_clone`) by default.
 [This may impact some software.](#runtime-kernel-parameters-sysctl)

 #### grsecurity